Welcome to the Deconstruction….unless you’ve participated before, then welcome back.

 - This is an event about exploring the concepts of remix, invention, and re-invention.
 Use as many existing resources and ideas as possible.

-- Document everything and live-stream if you can.
+- Document everything.
 Everyone wants to see your process.
 Also it makes it easier for others to collaborate with you (part of judging is based on documentation).

 - Your final entry has to actually be made during the competition.